Thursday, March 26, 2026

 Have news to share?
 Check out the deadline and rates at the bottom!

-This concert is brought to you by the Cascade School of Music and will take place on Sunday, March 29, 2026, at 5:30 pm, at the Unitarian Universalist Fellowship.
 The first half of the program features a work by Czech composer Anton Reicha alongside the ensemble’s own commissioned piece by Greek composer Marios Christou.
 The second half highlights one of Felix Mendelssohn’s most beloved chamber works, his first piano trio.
 Ticket holders are invited to join the musicians for a concert preview beginning at 4:45pm..

 Tickets are available through HDCM online, by phone, or in person at their office in Downtown Bend.
 HDCM 2025-2026 title sponsors include Washington Trust Bank and Lynch Murphy McLane LLP, Pahlisch Homes, Miller Lumber, German Master Tech, Pine Tavern Restaurant, Drew Family Dentistry, Cascade School of Music, Cascade A&E, Central Oregon Daily, and Newstalk KBND and 107.7 Radio.